Insure.com

 Over the years, the auto insurance industry has found ways to absorb most high-risk drivers into its ranks through "nonstandard policies," where you pay a high premium but secure the liability insurance you must have by law to drive.

-But there are drivers even the regular car insurance industry can't help.
-These are drivers who can't buy car insurance in the "voluntary market" because they are first-time drivers or their driving records are peppered with violations.
-These are folks who are expected to make future car insurance claims.
+But there are drivers even the regular car insurance industry can’t help.
+These drivers can’t buy car insurance in the “voluntary market” because they are first-time drivers or their driving records are peppered with violations.
+These are folks who are expected to make future car insurance claims and car insurance companies don’t want them.

 If you're in that boat, you'll have to dive into your state's "assigned-risk pool," also known as the "residual" or "shared" market.
 This is where risky drivers can buy car insurance policies at a high price from insurers who must accept them.
 According to the Insurance Information Institute (III), every auto insurer must accept a number of assigned-risk drivers in proportion to the amount of business it conducts in each state.
 Residual-market policies may be available for all types of vehicles, including commercial vehicles, motorcycles, motor homes, campers, all-terrain vehicles, snowmobiles and golf carts.

-Nationwide, assigned-risk drivers made up roughly 1.2 percent of the total written auto premiums in 2006, according to a 2007-08 report from AIPSO, which provides services for insurers that operate in residual markets.
-More than $2.2 billion of premium was written in the private passenger and commercial auto insurance residual market that year.
-However, because auto insurers have been more aggressive in developing premiums for riskier drivers, the residual market has been on a steady decline since the 1990s, according to John Verruso, director of communications for AIPSO.
-Back in 1991, by comparison, the residual market accounted for 5.31 percent of premiums.
-But the market may pick up during an economic slump.
+Nationwide, assigned risk business made up roughly 0.8 percent of the total written auto premium in 2008, according to a 2009-10 report from AIPSO, which provides services for insurers that operate in residual markets.
+Nearly $1.5 billion of premium was written in the private passenger and commercial auto insurance residual market that year.
+However, due to advances in underwriting and changes in marketing strategies, the residual market has declined dramatically since the 1990s, according to John Verruso, director of communications for AIPSO.
+Back in 1989, by comparison, the residual market accounted for 8.9 percent of total auto premiums.
+A significant reversal of this trend is not anticipated.

-"It will be interesting to see what happens," Verruso says.
-"Historically, we have seen the residual market increase (during an economic slump), but again, voluntary insurers now have more underwriting tools."
+“It will be interesting to see what happens,” Verruso says.
+“Historically, we have seen the residual market increase (during an economic slump).
+The auto insurance residual market’s share of the total market may grow in 2010.
+If it does, it will still be nowhere near the levels we saw twenty years ago.”

-Proportions of assigned-risk drivers vary greatly among states.
-North Carolina had by far the largest residual market in 2006 (the latest data available), with more than 34 percent of its insured cars falling into that category, according to the AIPSO report.
-Massachusetts, in second place, had 22 percent in the market, followed by New York at 16 percent.
+Proportions of assigned risk premium vary greatly among states.
+North Carolina had by far the largest residual market in 2008 (the latest data available), with more than 14.4 percent of its total auto premium falling into that category, according to the AIPSO report.
+Massachusetts, in second place, had 6.1 percent in the market, followed by Maryland at 2.8 percent.

 Though all 50 states and the District of Columbia have a residual market, there are four different systems.
 The most common is the "assigned-risk plan," currently found in 42 states and the District of Columbia, according to III.
 These plans are administered through an office created by the state and governed by a board representing insurance companies licensed in the state.